jefrecantuledesma/owl_tool/README.md

 "<" and a closing ">".
 Also, this script is only compatible with .docx files</p>

 ### Configuration
-<p>This script will check, by default the "~/.config/owl_tool/config" file.
+<p>This script will check, by default, the "~/.config/owl_tool/config" file.
 You can
 save your download, template, and save path using the following format: "download_path = path"</p>

 <p>These paths can also be passed using flags. "-s" or "--save" for the save path,